paylesworth/Dirty-REST/README.md

 ## Webserver Configuration

 In order for the routing to work, any request for a file that does not exist must be redirected to the `index.php` file.
 The following lines added to the `.htaccess` file in the DocumentRoot directory will do the trick.
 (These could also be put in the main configuration file, but why would you do that?)
 This is for Apache.
-If you are using a different webserver you will need to configure similar directives.
+If you are using a different web server you will need to configure similar directives.

 	RewriteEngine on
 	RewriteCond %{REQUEST_FILENAME} !-d
 	RewriteCond %{REQUEST_FILENAME} !-f
 	RewriteRule . index.php [L]

-Also, the `storage` directory, and any preexisting file in it, must be writable by the webserver.
+Also, the `storage` directory, and any preexisting file in it, must be writable by the web server.

 ## CRUD Actions